manikandan-e/document/multi-host-postcode-gerrit.md

 The below operation part of the fb-yv2-misc.

- - Enable post code in each host connected through IPMB interface.
+ - Enable the post code in each host connected through IPMB interface.
  - Detect and send the host position switch position to phosphor-post-code-manager through D-bus.

 ## phosphor-dbus-interfaces